Why Does Honey Crystallize? (And Why You Need To Fix It)

 And they don’t taste great.

-But fortunately, there are plenty of things you can do to prevent honey from crystallizing and fix crystallized honey if it’s too late.
+Fortunately, there are plenty of things you can do to prevent honey from crystallizing and fix crystallized honey if it’s too late

 “Crystallization being an undesired phenomenon, there are several methods to prevent it such as heating honey or storing at low temperature, ultrasound treatment, filtration, ultrafiltration.”